enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 - improve the quality and impact of metadata, and
 - build more sustainable data resources
 It was initially developed to support records in the marine domain, but has since expanded to cover multiple project types, see below.
-For more information see https://elixir-europe.org/internal-projects/commissioned-services/establishment-data-clearinghouse
+For more information please see https://elixir-europe.org/internal-projects/commissioned-services/establishment-data-clearinghouse

-The SWAGGER API to the Clearinghouse :  https://www.ebi.ac.uk/ena/clearinghouse/api/swagger-ui/index.html

 ### The Relevancy to ENA
-The Clearinghouse is deliberately set up to allow submission of new/updated metadata related to records originating from different archives.
-ENA staff have been amongst the most enthusiastic users and metadata annotators, and have supported other external groups to submit these metadata curations.
-Wider enthusiasm is also increasing.
+The Clearinghouse is deliberately set up to allow submission of new or updated metadata (related to INSDC records) originating from different sources.
+ENA staff have been amongst the most enthusiastic users and annotators, but have also supported other groups to submit these metadata curations.
+Wider enthusiasm is also growing.